Bournemouth resident mystified by 'blue sphere shower'

 Mr Hornsby, a former aircraft engineer, said: "The sky went a really dark yellow colour.

-"As I walked outside to go to the garage there was an instant hail storm for a few seconds and I thought, 'what's that in the grass'?"'No smell'
+"As I walked outside to go to the garage there was an instant hail storm for a few seconds and I thought, 'what's that in the grass'?"

 Walking around his garden he found many more blue spheres were scattered across the grass.